-We understand that Thailand plans to bid to host the 2020 World Expo.
-If the country does mount a serious bid, then we may at last see policy change regarding wine tax for exhibition, because Thailand will be expected to conform to international norms.
+I understand that Thailand plans to bid to host the 2020 World Expo.
+If the country does mount a serious bid, then perhaps we will at last see policy change re. tax on wine and other perishable goods for exhibition, because Thailand will most certainly be expected to conform to international norms.

-BIWF would like to reassure all exhibitors who have already paid for exhibition space, or placed a deposit, that all payments will be refunded in full.
+BIWF has reassured all exhibitors who have already paid for exhibition space, or placed a deposit, that their payments will be refunded in full.